 The City operates a program to annually inspect and require maintenance of private water quality treatment and flow control facilities regulated by Sammamish that discharge to the MS4 and were permitted after the initial Western Washington Phase II NPDES permit in 2007.
-Maintenance standards are established in the King County 2016 Surface Water Design Manual (Appendix A).
-SMC 21.03.050(D) establishes enforcement procedures.
+Maintenance standards are established in the King County 2021 Surface Water Design Manual (Appendix A).
+SDC 21.03.050(D) establishes enforcement procedures.
 Sammamish will continue to achieve at minimum 80% of required inspections and will keep records of all actions taken through this program.
-Anticipated adoption date of the 2021 KCSWDM Maintenance standards is June 2022; Sammamish will then follow the new manual standards.